Do You Have What It Takes to Be Reiki Credible?

 Reiki practitioners face a double challenge: the credibility of Reiki practice and the credibility of the practitioner.

-Credibility is an obvious concern for Reiki professionals, but it is salient for all practitioners.
-We want to feel proud of our practice, and we want to share it with others.
+Credibility is an obvious concern for Reiki professionals, but it is relevant for home practitioners as well.
+We want to feel proud of our practice, and we want to share with others.

 Let’s explore what it takes to exude Reiki credibility.
-Here are four aspects to start the conversation.
+Here are four essentials to start the conversation.

 What’s Your Reiki Experience?

-Nothing establishes credibility like years of experience and a long list of accomplishments.
+Nothing establishes credibility like years of experience, consistent self-practice, and a long list of accomplishments.
 Additionally, years of daily Reiki self-treatment and clinical practice bring a depth of confidence and clarity that can’t be faked.

 Can You Stick with the Reiki Facts?